D. H. Hill Jr. Library: Accelerating development (1959–1971)

 From 1959, the library implemented many of the changes suggested in the reports.
 In 1962, the first full-time African-American library staff member, Edward Walker, was hired as a mail clerk first class (he would retire in 1992 as the bookstack supervisor).
 The following year, librarians were raised to professional faculty status.
 After 25 years of service, Harlan Brown resigned as Director of the Library on September 1, 1964 for reasons of health, and was succeeded by Isaac Thomas Littleton (born 1921) as acting Director; Brown would continue as associate Director until his retirement as Director Emeritus on July 1, 1971.
 Maurice Toler became the first professional University Archivist in 1965, the same year library holdings passed 300,000 volumes and the library was air-conditioned.
 Owing to the rapid expansion of both the university and the library, the new library building was outgrown a decade after it had opened.
 Littleton and the library staff proposed a 110,000 square-foot bookstack addition to the original building, renovation of the existing building to house offices and reference and research functions and converting the Erdahl-Cloyd Student Union into an undergraduate library.
 Odell Associates, Inc. was selected as the architectural firm, and $2.483 million was initially appropriated for construction by the 1967 General Assembly, with additional state funds being approved in April 1968.

 From 1960 to 1970, library expenditures increased from $120,000 to $1.31 million.
-Library holdings passed 400,000 volumes and 5,678 periodicals in 1967, the same year N.C.
-State and five area colleges (Meredith College, Shaw University, Peace College, St. Mary's College, and St. Augustine College) established the Cooperating Raleigh Colleges Program, allowing direct borrowing of library resources among the six campuses.
+Library holdings passed 400,000 volumes and 5,678 periodicals in 1967, the same year NC State and five area colleges (Meredith College, Shaw University, William Peace University, St. Mary's School, and St. Augustine's University) established the Cooperating Raleigh Colleges Program, allowing direct borrowing of library resources among the six campuses.
 On July 1, Acting Director Littleton was confirmed as Director.
 On December 8, closing hours were extended from 11 p.m. to 1 a.m.
 During the summer and early fall of 1967, unknown thieves stole "at least 16 sets of journals and bibliographical works" from the Library, including two valuable sets of 18th and 19th-century botanical journals, comprising 100 bound volumes.
 As a result, a security checkpoint was installed at the bookstack entrance on February 12, 1968.
 Construction on a new 10-story bookstack tower began on November 18.
 In 1970, the same year library holdings passed 500,000 volumes, William V. Frazier was hired as the library's first African-American librarian and William C. Horner became the first systems librarian.
 Frazier had previously been a sociology instructor and assistant reference librarian at NCCU.
 In 1971, the individual school libraries – Design, Textiles and Forest Resources – were classified as branch libraries.